-With a rigorous architecture capable of reactivating a declining urban area, the auditorium occupies two full Ensanche blocks, a common practice in Barcelona used for situating public buildings.
+With a rigorous architecture capable of reactivating a degraded urban area, the auditorium occupies two full blocks of the Eixample, a practice frequent in Barcelona when setting the location of public buildings.

 The halls follow the canonical proportions dictated by acoustics and appear separated by a patio – crowned by a translucent glass lantern upon which the drawings of Pablo Palazuelo are silk-screened.